wetryingtodorock/getblock-docs/en/rpc-service/btc/json-rpc/btc_walletcreatefundedpsbt.md

 ---
-title: btc:walletcreatefundedpsbt \[POST\] {disallowed}
+title: btc:walletcreatefundedpsbt  {disallowed} - Bitcoin
-description: Creates and funds a transaction in the Partially Signed Transactionformat.Implements the Creator and Updater roles.
+description: Example code for the btc:walletcreatefundedpsbt  {disallowed} json-rpc method. Сomplete guide on how to use btc:walletcreatefundedpsbt  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters